 It is very important that the information disseminated about the Company be both accurate and consistent.
-For this reason, the CEO is responsible for the Company's internal and external communications, as well as for public communications with stockholders, analysts and other interested members of the financial community.
-The CEO is responsible for communication with spokespersons in both routine and crisis situations.
+For this reason, the CEO and the Authorized Spokespersons (as defined in the Disclosure Policy) are responsible for the Company's internal and external communications, as well as for public communications with stockholders, analysts and other interested members of the financial community.
+The CEO and the Authorized Spokespersons are responsible for communication with spokespersons in both routine and crisis situations.
+For more information refer to the Company's Disclosure Policy, which is available on the Company's website or upon request from the CEO.